 5. Make Diversity And Inclusion Efforts.

-Creating respectful and inclusive environments for employees at all levels is a significant role of employers.
+Creating diverse and inclusive environments for employees at all levels is a significant role of employers.
 Treat your employees the same no matter their race, religion, age, etc. The treatment of all employees you interact with should be equal.
 It calls for open communication, removing political and physical differences, creating equal opportunities for employees, and an overall dynamic workplace.

 6. Avoid Gossip, Complaints, And Other Forms Of Negativity.